icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-translate-version](https://github.com/Celtian/ngx-translate-version) - Angular module that provides version to your language files.
 * [ngx-signal-translate](https://github.com/adamcsk1/ngx-signal-translate) - A signal-driven translation service.
 * [ngs-plural](https://github.com/andrei-shpileuski/ngs-plural) - A lightweight Angular library for handling pluralization in different languages using a pipe and a service.
 It simplifies the process of generating grammatically correct plural forms based on a numeric count and supports custom language rules.
+* [ngx-translate-messageformat-compiler](https://github.com/lephyrus/ngx-translate-messageformat-compiler) - Compiler for `ngx-translate` that uses [messageformat.js](https://github.com/messageformat/messageformat) to compile translations using ICU syntax for handling pluralization and gender.

 #### Module Federation